liver cake for dogs

 • Eggs – packed with protein, fatty acids, minerals, folate, iron and selenium.

-• Almond flour - this is a great low carb flour to replace wheat flour.
+• Almond flour – this is a great low carb flour to replace wheat flour.
 If you are using coconut flour reduce the quantity.
+Other dog friendly flours can be substituted.

 Remember to go slowly when introducing new foods.
 And we recommend checking with your veterinarian first if your dog has any digestive issues or other health concerns.